 The Christian Family Fellowship denies the doctrine of the Trinity.
 On their website is an article written by a Rev. Jeff Rath (August 1998) titled, "The Historical background of the Trinity."1 In it Rev. Rath states, "The trinity originated with Babylon."
 He then goes on to attack the doctrine as an unbiblical teaching.
-He also states that "This polytheistic (believing in more than one god) trinitarianism was intertwined with Greek religion and philosophy."
-This is a misrepresentation of the Trinity doctrine which is decidedly not polytheistic.
-It is monotheistic.
+He also states, "This polytheistic (believing in more than one god) trinitarianism was intertwined with Greek religion and philosophy."
+This is a misrepresentation of the doctrine of the Trinity which is decidedly not polytheistic; it is monotheistic.

 Without a doubt, the Christian Family Fellowship ministry denies the deity of Christ.
 This fact alone makes this group a non-Christian cult.